Law of large numbers: Strong law

-What this means is that the probability that, as the number of trials n goes to infinity, the average of the observations converges to the expected value, is equal to one.
-The modern proof of the strong law is more complex than that of the weak law, and relies on passing to an appropriate subsequence.
+What this means is that, as the number of trials n goes to infinity, the probability that the average of the observations converges to the expected value, is equal to one.
+The modern proof of the strong law is more complex than that of the weak law, and relies on passing to an appropriate sub-sequence.

 The strong law of large numbers can itself be seen as a special case of the pointwise ergodic theorem.
 This view justifies the intuitive interpretation of the expected value (for Lebesgue integration only) of a random variable when sampled repeatedly as the "long-term average".

 Law 3 is called the strong law because random variables which converge strongly (almost surely) are guaranteed to converge weakly (in probability).
 However the weak law is known to hold in certain conditions where the strong law does not hold and then the convergence is only weak (in probability).
-See differences between the weak law and the strong law.
+See Differences between the weak law and the strong law.

 The strong law applies to independent identically distributed random variables having an expected value (like the weak law).
 This was proved by Kolmogorov in 1930.
 It can also apply in other cases.
 Kolmogorov also showed, in 1933, that if the variables are independent and identically distributed, then for the average to converge almost surely on something (this can be considered another statement of the strong law), it is necessary that they have an expected value (and then of course the average will converge almost surely on that).